rplacd/mojombo.github.io/_posts/2018-06-03-cauchy-seqs-in-discrete-spaces.md

 published: true
 layout: post
 title: Discrete metric spaces are complete.
+date: 2018-06-03
 ---

-**June 3, 2018.
-Part of a running commentary of Dave Perkinson's notes on real analysis.**
+**Part of a running commentary of Dave Perkinson's notes on real analysis.**

 As an example of a complete metric space, Dave Perkinson claims in his real analysis notes that any discrete metric space is complete: